To protect you and your wealth from fraud, please pay attention to these few simple precautions.

 - Never disclose your personal data or bank account details to unsolicited callers or pre-recorded voice message phone calls requesting such information.
 If you have received suspicious calls purporting to be from Citibank, please notify us immediately by calling our dedicated hotline at (852) 2860 0370 to verify the caller’s identity.

-- Check your accounts on a regular basis and contact us immediately should you encounter any difficulties or irregularities.
+- Always check SMS alerts from Citibank and check your banking transactions on regular basis for any unauthorized transactions.
+Contact us immediately should you encounter any difficulties, unauthorised transactions or irregularities.

 - Update your latest and valid personal details with the bank, such as mobile phone number to ensure correct correspondence for charge confirmation when suspicious transactions appear.

-- If you have lost your HKID or Passport, kindly approach Police and Immigration to report lost and contact us to report the case immediately
+- If you have lost your HKID or Passport, kindly approach Police and Immigration to report loss and contact us to report the case immediately.

 Click here to learn more about digital security tips published by the Hong Kong Monetary Authority.